nens/threedi-docs/source/a_releasenotes_3di_mi.rst

 - The simulation wizard now has the option to create a simulation template only, without starting the simulation (#680)

 - Two processing algorithms have been introduced for labelling dry weather flow (DWF) and labelling rain according to the zone in falls in.
-First create a simulation template that includes all the forcings and settings you want to use, than run one of these algorithms to algorithm to add dry weather flow or label rain zones and start the simulation (#681, #682).
+First create a simulation template that includes all the forcings and settings you want to use, than run one of these algorithms to add dry weather flow or label rain zones and start the simulation (#681, #682).